marcelloc97/namer-app/README.md

 - Better ui design, possibly with animations :)
 - Copy favoritted and generated word pairs to clipboard and use anywhere ✅
-- Translate the words and let be copied to the clipboard too
+- Translate the words and let be copied to the clipboard too ✅
+- Revert a word pair from history to main card

 ## Thanks